aMytho/GlimBoi-Docs/content/docs/commands/variables.md

 Variables are a string of text that represent data.
 They are used when a value of something may change.
 Variables start with a $ followed by the name of the variable.
 Some actions let you create temporary variables.

 Let's say you wanted a command to welcome the name of a user when they join your chat.
-You *could* make a individual welcome command for each user but there is an eaier way.
+You *could* make a individual welcome command for each user but there is an easier way.
 You can use the $target variable which takes the first word after the command trigger.

 ### Example